WilsonPadua/WilsonPadua/README.md

 ## I'm Joao Wilson! 👋
-I'm a **Computer Science** student at UFCG, actively working on personal projects and continuously developing my skills.
-I'm passionate about building and learning, and I'm excited to explore new challenges in the tech world.
+I’m a **Computer Science** student at UFCG, dedicated to developing personal projects and expanding my skills.
+I enjoy exploring new challenges and creating solutions in the tech world.
 ---

 ## 🚀 About Me